 Please note: international students should refer to this page to get an indicative course cost.

-2 x 1-hr lectures and 1 x 3-hr lab session for the final 5 weeks of semester 1, 6 day excursion before the start of semester
+2 x 1-hr lectures weekly, 8 x 3-hr lab sessions, 6 day excursion prior to the start of semester

 |Timetable||View the lecture timetable | View the full unit timetable|